 Here's how Lindy goes the extra mile:

-Try Lindy free and automate your first 40 tasks today.
+Try Lindy’s free trial and start summarizing your documents today.

 Lindy is the best summarizer if you want summaries that actually move work forward.
 It summarizes emails, docs, and meetings, then turns those summaries into next steps like tasks, replies, and updates in your existing tools, so teams save time and stay aligned without extra manual work.